SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/01-data-structures/01-hash-table/hash-table.md

 # Hash Table

-Imagine you have a list of phone numbers that you need to store and manage efficiently. by implementing a hash table in this scenario, you can associate each person's name with their corresponding phone number, where the person's name as the `key` and the phone number is a value.
+Imagine you have a list of phone numbers that you need to store and manage efficiently. by implementing a hash table in this scenario, you can associate each person's name with their corresponding phone number, where the person's name is the `key` and the phone number is a `value`.
 This allows for quick and direct access to phone numbers based on the names of the individuals.

 ## Concept